transferwise/openbanking-client/README.md

 // an example implementation might look up the values to supply from a KeyStore KeySupplier signingKeySupplier = new ExampleKeySupplier();
+JsonConverter jsonConverter = new JacksonJsonConverter();
-JwtClaimsSigner jwtClaimsSigner = new JwtClaimsSigner(signingKeySupplier, tppConfiguration);
+JwtClaimsSigner jwtClaimsSigner = new JwtClaimsSigner(signingKeySupplier, jsonConverter);

 RegistrationClient registrationClient = new RestRegistrationClient(jwtClaimsSigner, restTemplate);